dennisallard/rms0-mssql-express/README.md

     npm install

+You need to create a top level file

+    .env

-Copy top level file .env-SAMPLE to .env and edit .env to set the SQL_PASSWORD (I indicated the password offlline from here).
+Copy file .env-SAMPLE to .env and edit .env to set the SQL_PASSWORD (I indicated the password offlline from here).

 Run the express app via: